7 C’s of Communication

 7 C’s of Communication variations throughout the years

 The 7 C’s of Communication have two more variations that are often overlooked, namely Creativity and Credibility.
+These are especially useful in creating things like a call to action.

 A text will only be lively when the words and sentence structures are used creatively and when short sentences are alternated with longer sentences.